top of page

 Why The Long Run Is Your Most Important Workout

-My 11 years of running and also coaching runners has been a massive learning curve for me.
-There has been many different methods of training which I have attempted to implement and most have failed.
-I have read a tonne of books and spent relentless hours researching to find the best training methods to maximise running gains.
+My 11 years of running and coaching runners have been a massive learning curve for me.
+I have attempted to implement many different training methods, and most have failed.
+I have read many books and spent relentless hours researching to find the best training methods to maximize running gains.
+The one workout I have found to be important to every runner is the long-run workout.

-The principles of training I discovered work best for runners are a mix between Marius Bakken, Arthur Lydiard and Alberto Salazar (controversial I know).
-These principles I have developed from these great coaches revolve around a mix of uncomfortable truths and research which has gone deliberately ignored, so now let’s cut the BS you get fed and learn how to run faster.
+The principles of training I discovered work best for runners are a mix of Marius Bakken, Arthur Lydiard, and Alberto Salazar (controversial I know).

 What is so special about the long run?

-During the building of your aerobic base there are many different sessions which a good coach would have you focus on such as; hills, tempos, easy runs, strides, sprints, gym workouts and most importantly long runs.
+During the building of your aerobic base, there are many different sessions that a good coach would have you focus on such as; hills, tempos, easy runs, strides, sprints, gym workouts, and most importantly long runs.

 • Teaches your body how to burn fat as a fuel.
 This will teach you how to run better when you run out of glycogen.